 Hint: Be sure to get the upholstery only as wet as necessary to remove the stain.

-You can also try vinegar for spaghetti stain removal, but be careful on upholstery to test first in an inconspicuous location to make sure the vinegar will not discolor the upholstery fabric.
+You can also try white vinegar for spaghetti stain removal, but be careful on upholstery to test first in an inconspicuous location to make sure the vinegar will not discolor the upholstery fabric.

 You can get more information on how to clean upholstery here.